jeremymcrae/gencodegenes/README.md

 ### GENCODEGenes

-This code loads genes from GENCODE GTF files into, groups transcripts by gene, and provides methods for transcripts, so you can find CDS distances and sequences.
+This package loads genes from GENCODE GTF/GFF files, groups transcripts by gene, and provides methods for transcripts, so you can find exon coordinates, CDS distances and sequences.

 ### Install
 ```sh